openflighthpc/private-cloud-template-resources/README.md

 ### SLURM Team Edition

 This template launches a gateway, infrastructure and 5 compute nodes.
-They are automatically configured with IPA for multi-user access management and shared storage of 100GB.
+They are automatically configured with IPA for multi-user access management and shared storage of 100GB shared over the configured NFS directories.

+### JupyterLab Jumpstart

+This template launches a gateway node that automatically configures a Jupyter Lab environment accessible through web suite on the external IP of the node.
+It comes with 100GB of local storage across the whole system.